-- Bacillus – rod shaped
+- Bacillus – rod-shaped

-- Vibrium – comma shaped
+- Vibrium – comma-shaped

-- Spirillium – spiral shaped
+- Spirillium – spiral-shaped

-As far as mode of nutrition of bacteria is concerned, some of them are autotrophic while rest of them are heterotrophic.
+As far as the mode of nutrition of bacteria is concerned, some of them are autotrophic while rest of them are heterotrophic.

 Eubacteria are otherwise known as true bacteria.
-They help in a variety of processes like decomposition, nitrogen fixation, antibiotics production, etc. Some bacteria are pathogens in nature and cause diseases when in the body.
+They help in a variety of processes like decomposition, nitrogen fixation, antibiotics production, etc. Some bacteria are pathogenic in nature and cause diseases when in the body.
 For example, typhoid, cholera, tuberculosis, etc. Bacteria majorly reproduce by fission and under unfavourable conditions, by spores.
 In some rare cases, bacteria reproduce sexually which includes the transfer of DNA material from one bacterium to another.

 We have thus gone through the kingdom Monera in brief.
-For further learning, join BYJU’s.
+For further learning, join BYJU’S.